apache/iceberg/site/docs/spark.md

 actions like `expire_snapshots` which would physically delete data files.
 Iceberg deletes, which only effect metadata, are still allowed.
 In addition, any operations which effect the original data files will disrupt the Snapshot's integrity.
-Delete statements executed against the original Hive table will remove original data files and the `snapshot` table will not longer be able to access them.
+Delete statements executed against the original Hive table will remove original data files and the `snapshot` table will no longer be able to access them.

 [migrate](#migrate-table-procedure) which can be used without disrupting users of the original table.